annemackay/annemackay.github.io/_pages/research.md

 ## Submitted papers

+2. M. A. Kouritzin, A. MacKay and I. R. Kouarfate (2020) "Explicit solution simulation method for the 3/2 model"

-1. A. MacKay et A. Ocejo (2020) "Portfolio Optimization With a Guaranteed Minimum Maturity Benefit and Risk-Adjusted Fees" [SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3486858)
+1. A. MacKay and A. Ocejo (2020) "Portfolio Optimization With a Guaranteed Minimum Maturity Benefit and Risk-Adjusted Fees" [SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3486858)

 ## Ph.D thesis